sameersbn/docker-gitlab-ci/README.md

 When using a load balancer, you should set the `GITLAB_CI_HTTPS_ONLY` option to `false` and the `GITLAB_CI_HTTPS` options set to `true`.
 With this in place, you should also configure the load balancer to support handling of https requests.
 But that is out of the scope of this document.
 Please refer to [Using SSL/HTTPS with HAProxy](http://seanmcgary.com/posts/using-sslhttps-with-haproxy) for information on the subject.

 Note that when the `GITLAB_CI_HTTPS_ONLY` is disabled, the application does not perform the automatic http to https redirection and this functionality has to be configured at the load balancer which is also described in the link above.
 Unfortunately hipache does not come with an option to perform http to https redirection, so the only choice you really have is to switch to using haproxy or nginx for load balancing.

-P.S.
-I have noticed problems in issuing builds from the GitLab interface when automatic http to https redirection is enabled on haproxy.

 In summation, the docker command would look something like this: